How to Use Brother Rubber Stamps and Preserve Their Longevity

 - Put the holder back

 After putting the holder back, keep the stamp facing down until the ink begins to flow through the letters.
-This is a very important step which takes a while.
+This step is essential, and it takes a while.
 And it’s advisable to add ink when you’re retiring home after your day’s work so that you give it enough time to settle overnight.

-Remember that failure to keep the stamp facing down will result into ink coming out if by mistake you turn it upside down.
-And this will make your stamp dirty.
+Remember that failure to keep the stamp facing down will result in ink coming out if by mistake you turn it upside down.
+And this will make your Brother stamp dirty.

-Brother rubber stamps are so good and can last long if you use them properly.
-We have clients who bought them as far as 2009 and up to now they’re still using them.
-You only have to add ink and you continue using them for over 50,000 impressions.
+Brother rubber stamps are so userfriendly and can last long if you use them properly.
+We have clients who bought them as far as 2009, and up to now, they’re still using them.
+You only have to add ink, and you continue using them for over 50,000 impressions.